danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The number of pixels used on vector plots can be changed via the “change
-number of pixels” option in the v)ector menu.
+number of pixels” option in the :ref:`sec:vectorplots`.
 This controls the number
 and average size of the arrows which appear (i.e., one arrow is plotted
 at the centre of each pixel).